Luke Russert

-Luke Orth Russert (born August 22, 1985) is an American author and broadcast news correspondent who worked for NBC News from 2008 to 2016.
+Luke Orth Russert (born August 22, 1985) is an American author and broadcast news correspondent who works for MS NOW.
+He previously worked for NBC News from 2008 to 2016.
 His reporting has been shown on NBC Nightly News, TODAY, NBCNews.com, and MSNBC.
 He has been a guest anchor on various MSNBC programs, including Morning Joe and Way Too Early with Jonathan Lemire.

 In May 2023, after seven years away from media, Russert's travel memoir Look for Me There, about his three-and-a-half-year journey through six continents and more than 60 countries, was published by HarperHorizon, an imprint of HarperCollins Publishers.
 The book became a New York Times best-seller.

 Early life and career start

 Russert is the son of newsman Tim Russert and Maureen Orth, a special correspondent for Vanity Fair.

 Russert graduated from St. Albans School in Washington, D.C., in 2004.

 He worked for ESPN's Pardon the Interruption while a student at Boston College, where he double-majored in Communications and History and graduated in 2008.
 Russert also co-hosted the sports talk program called 60/20 Sports on XM Satellite Radio with James Carville while at Boston College.